Sample Letter: Call to Action GE/FVT Reporting Deadline

 The FAFSA Simplification Act, signed into law in December 2020, aimed to overhaul federal student aid processes significantly but instead triggered widespread operational challenges upon implementation.
 The rollout of the updated "Better FAFSA" for the 2024-25 academic year faced severe setbacks, including a delayed release just before the statutory January 1 deadline that led to limited access and persistent technical issues for applicants.
 Financial aid offices and postsecondary institutions then found themselves grappling with myriad challenges, notably receiving applicant data necessary for making financial aid offers months later than usual.
 Further technical errors by the Department of Education required schools to manually correct data and use burdensome workarounds to disburse aid to students.

 ED has estimated it will take institutions 400 hours to prepare for reporting the GE/FVT data by October 1.
 With FAFSA submissions still significantly down from this time last year, financial aid offices need this time to help students navigate the 2024-25 FAFSA, or risk a drop in college enrollments come fall.
-Even if schools were able to devote time to GE/FVT reporting now, ED has yet to finalize the reporting requirements or to publish a complete GE/FVT user guide to help schools prepare their reporting.
+Even if schools were able to devote time to GE/FVT reporting now, ED did not finalize the reporting requirements or publish a complete GE/FVT user guide to help schools prepare their reporting until July, leaving institutions with little time to prepare for and complete their reporting obligation.
+Schools also only recently received their completers lists in early August, a necessary component of completing GE/FVT reporting, despite ED stating that these lists were expected in mid- to late-July.

 It is important to note that this request to extend the reporting deadline to July 2025 doesn't require ED to delay its 2026 targets for publishing the associated accountability metrics or implementing warnings and acknowledgments when programs fail a metric.
 Instead, it aims to balance the timelines that both institutions and ED have to prepare their data and reporting systems, giving each about a year to do so, compared to the original timeline that provided ED with two years and institutions just a few months, practically speaking.
 This balanced time frame acknowledges the significant extra workload institutions face due to FAFSA issues this year.